Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Summary and Conclusion

 \section{Summary and Conclusion}

-We have presented a detailed synthesis of our multi-phase model consisting of IP-Glasma initial state, MUSIC viscous relativistic hydrodynamics, and iS3D + SMASH particle sampling and transport, and have shown its results for a wide variety of observables for U+U collisions at $\sqrt{s_{NN}} = \qty{193}{\giga\electronvolt}$.
+We have presented a detailed synthesis of our multi-phase model consisting of IP-Glasma initial state, MUSIC viscous relativistic hydrodynamics, and iS3D + SMASH particle sampling and transport, and have shown its results for a wide variety of observables for U+U collisions at $\sqrt{s_{NN}} = \qty{193}{\giga\electronvolt}$ and Au+Au at $\sqrt{s_{NN}} = \qty{200}{\giga\electronvolt}$.
 The purpose of this work is to describe the published data and to present timely predictions for observables specifically relevant to deformed nuclei.

-Our model shows good agreement across all available experimental data, which was composed of charged hadron multiplicity, identified particle yields and integrated anisotropic flow.
-It underestimated the fluctuation-driven two-particle cumulant of triangular flow but was still well within $15 \%$ of the provided experimental data across our entire centrality range.
-It also underestimated proton yield and overestimated proton $\fluc{p_T}$ for protons as a result.
-This provides an opportunity to revisit the parameters of iS3D in order to determine whether a different $\delta f$-correction could help fix the yields.
-All-in-all, however, our model performed extremely well against a limited set of experimental data.
+Our model shows good agreement across all available experimental data for charged hadron multiplicity, identified particle yields and integrated anisotropic flow.
+The underestimation of the $v_3\{2\}$ by about 15\,\% could also be and opportunity to further study the effects of sub-nucleonic fluctuations.

+All-in-all, however, our model performed very well against a limited set of experimental data and reproducing Au+Au experimental data it had not been expressedly calibrated to reproduce.
+Particularly impressive was matching new experimental data ($\rho(v_2^2,\fluc{p_T})$,$\fluc{\delta p_T \delta p_T}$) that our model had initially output as predictions.